 Why this story?
-Read about more of Zola's action-packed and funny adventures in book three in the series!
+Read another fun and mischievous adventure from Zola and her friends in book three of the What Zola Did series!

 Zola loves living on Boomerang Street with her mum and her nonna.
 Every day of the week is an adventure.
 But Zola has a problem.
 No matter how much she tries, she can't keep out of trouble.
-Like on Wednesday, when Zola has a plan to help find her friend Sophia's missing turtle but Gigi leads the neighbours on a chase around the street...
+Like on Wednesday, when Zola has a plan to help find her friend Sophia's missing turtle but Gigi leads the neighbours on a chase around the street . . .